pypy/pypy/pypy/doc/coding-guide.rst

 - All over the pypy source code there are test/ directories which contain unittests.
 Such scripts can usually be executed directly or are collectively run by pypy/test_all.py

-- each test directory needs a copy of pypy/tool/autopath.py which upon import will make sure that sys.path contains the directory where 'pypy' is in.

 .. _`change documentation and website`: